 All that glitters is not gold.
 It could be silver or champagne color, too.

-Not every room got dressed up in red and gold this Christmas.
+Not every room got dressed up in a red Christmas theme.
 Our dining room has a more neutral metallic feel.
-I recently wrote a post about how I made a Frontgate knock-off wreath for this room.
+I recently wrote a post about how I made a Frontgate knock-off wreath as a holiday decoration for this room.

 When you make friends feel welcome, they will keep coming back.

-Don’t forget to check out the wonderful bloggers below for more holiday inspiration!
+Don’t forget to check out the wonderful bloggers below for more holiday tours!